kurtosis-tech/kurtosis/docs/docs/concepts-reference/resource-identifier.md

 ---
-title: Resource Identifier
+title: Resource Identifiers
-sidebar_label: Resource Identifier
+sidebar_label: Resource Identifiers
 ---

 Kurtosis has multiple ways to identify a given resource within Kurtosis.
 These include UUIDs, shortened UUIDs and names.
 Together these are called resource identifiers.